RaymondHuang210129/UIUC-Audio-Lab/README.md

     - Generate reverb effects by designing Comb filters, Allpass filters, etc.
     - Create the room's response via deconvolution and apply to the sounds.

+- **W5**: 3D Audio & Virtual Sound

+  	- Simulate the sound sources by convoluting the original sound with ITD and ILD filters
+  	- Simulate the dynamic sources by covoluting the sound with different HRTFs at each moment

+- **W6**: Microphone Arrays

+	- Generate steering vector for different inputs' phase shifts and identify the directions of sound sources.
+	- Enable the microphone array to act like beamforming microphone and tramsform the original input to localized sound.